-The Nominating and Corporate Governance Committee is composed of three directors: Dr. Luderer, Mr. Wang and Mr. Zhou.
+The Nominating and Corporate Governance Committee is currently composed of three directors: Dr. Luderer Dr. Vuori, and Dr. Linney.
 Each member of the Nominating and Corporate Governance Committee is independent under the Nasdaq listing standards, a non-employee director and free from any relationship that would interfere with the exercise of his independent judgment.
-The Nominating and Corporate Governance Committee did not meet formally during the fiscal year as this was the first year that the Company was a public company.
+The Nominating and Corporate Governance Committee met twice during the fiscal year.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website at www.bionanogenomics.com.
-The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2018.
+The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2020.